Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Motivation and evidence for heavy tails on LOB volumes

 which estimates the conditional expectation $e(u) = \mathbb{E}\left[(X-u)| X>u\right]$.

-Results for this analysis are provided in Technical \ref{Appendix:MeanExceedence} and we provide some illustrations in the main text.
-In Figure \ref{fig:MEPlot5YrTNote} we observe the Mean Excess plot versus threshold for the 5YTN.
-It indicates a clear upward trend as the threshold increases for all of the trading days explored on the bid at level 1, again consistently indicating the presence of heavy tailed power law relationships in the volume profile.
-At level 1 of the ask there is a mix between evidence for some days having heavy tailed attributes in the right tail of the volume profile and other trading days with lighter tails.
+In Figure \ref{fig:MEPlot5YrTNote} we observe the Mean Excess plot versus the threshold, $u$, for the 5YTN.
+It indicates a clear upward trend as the threshold (x-axis) exceeds $500$ for all of the trading days explored on the bid at level one, consistently indicating the presence of heavy tailed power law relationships in the volume profile.
+At level 1 of the ask there is a mix between evidence for some days having heavy tailed attributes in the right tail of the volume profile and other trading days with lighter tails in the higher threshold region.
 This is also present throughout the other levels of the LOB on the bid and ask.
-The results for the BOBL and the SP500 in terms of the mean excess plots in Figures \ref{fig:MEPlotBOBL}-\ref{fig:MEPlotMiniSP} demonstrate on several of the trading days a strong indication of power law relationships in the right tail of the volume profile.
-SP500 this is very pronounced at level 1 of both the bid and ask.
-The NIKKEI results in Figure \ref{fig:MEPlotNikkei} also indicate the occasional presence of power law right tail.
-As expected from the QQ plots, the GOLD and SILVER futures indicate strong power law relationships consistently in the intraday volume profiles on the majority of trading days presented.
+The results for the BOBL and the SP500 demonstrate on several of the trading days, a strong indication of power law relationships in the right tail of the volume profile.
+SP500 is very pronounced at level 1 of both the bid and ask.
+The NIKKEI also indicates the occasional presence of power law right tail.
+As expected from the QQ plots, GOLD (Figure ~\ref{fig:MEPlotGold}) and SILVER indicate strong power law relationships consistently in the intra-day volume profiles on the majority of trading days presented.

-The Hill-plot was developed by Hill in 1975, and is based on an estimate of the inverse tail index for the Generalized Extreme Value (GEV) model (specified in Definition \ref{Defn:GEVDist}), under $n$ observations for a number of exceedences $k$, given in Equation \ref{Eqn:HillEst}.